ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 # VIM
-- good resource on learning vim: http://vimcasts.org
+- good resource on learning vim - http://vimcasts.org
+    - feb27-24 the above line with `vim:` instead of `vim -` will cause neovim(not vim) to try to read the hyperlink somehow... wtf
 - official neovim docs: https://neovim.io/doc/
 - awesome cheatsheet: https://github.com/ibhagwan/vim-cheatsheet
 - Vim9.0 introduces new version of VimL scripting language